 Outcome: Successfully withdrawn after Middleby published a new Sustainability Report outlining a materiality assessment and a discussion of the company’s performance on key environmental metrics.

 Shareholders request The Middleby Corporation (Middleby) issue a report describing the company’s environmental, social, and governance (ESG) policies, quantitative performance metrics, and improvement targets, including a discussion of greenhouse gas (GHG) emissions management strategies and metrics.
 This report should be updated annually, be prepared at reasonable cost, and omit proprietary information.

-Middleby should consider the resources and recommendations made by the widely accepted Global Reporting Initiative, CDP, Sustainability Accounting Standards Board, and the Financial Stability Board’s Taskforce on Climate related Financial Disclosures when identifying ESG topics to be included in this report.
-Proponents believe significant ESG issue areas for Middleby include operational environmental impacts (including air emissions, energy use, and water use); product safety and quality; employee health and safety; chemicals and hazardous materials waste management; and manufacturing and supply chain management.
+Middleby should consider the resources and recommendations made by the widely utilized Global Reporting Initiative, CDP, Sustainability Accounting Standards Board, and the Financial Stability Board’s Taskforce on Climate-related Financial Disclosures (TCFD) when identifying ESG topics to be included in this report.
+Proponents believe significant ESG issue areas for Middleby include operational environmental impacts (air emissions, energy use, and water use); product safety and quality; employee health and safety; workforce development; hazardous materials waste management; and manufacturing and supply chain management.